Python Manual Logger

 Parameters

-: A dictionary containing the request parametersoperation
+- request: A dictionary containing the request parameters

-: Optional dictionary of additional headersprovider
+- additional_headers: Optional dictionary of additional headers

-: Optional provider specification (“openai”, “anthropic”, or None for custom)
+- provider: Optional provider specification (“openai”, “anthropic”, or None for custom)

 send_log